rkj2096/rkj2096.github.io/_posts/2024-08-19-post-netmap.md

 we want to control through this file descriptor.

 ## Other fast packet I/O solutions
-XDP(express data path) is an high-performance datapath used to send and receive packets by bypassing os kernel networing stack.
-It uses e-BPF(extented Berkeley Packet Filter), e-BPF allows us to safely extends the functionalities of kernel with changing the kernel source code or loading kernel module.
-In short e-BPF is an in-kernel virtual machine, ability to run user-supplied program inside kernel.
+XDP(express data path) is an high-performance data-path used to send and receive packets by bypassing os kernel networking stack.
+It uses e-BPF(extended Berkeley Packet Filter), it is an in-kernel virtual machine, ability to run user-supplied program inside kernel.
+In short, e-BPF allows us to safely extends the functionalities of kernel without changing the kernel source code or loading kernel module

 ## References